 Do not use the tilt support lever or knob when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
-If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.

-- Never get under the lower unit while it is tilted, even if a motor support bar is used. - Please put the outboard motor as shown figures below when transporting it.
+- Never get under the lower unit while it is tilted, even if a motor support bar is used. - When transporting or storing the outboard motor while removed from a boat, keep the outboard in the position shown.